lapistano/proxy-object/README.md

 Despite the fact that it is possible to expose private members by naming them in the setProperties array, generating a proxy object without the property declaration will only expose protected members.
-This is because I am not a big fan of exposing to much from a class necessary.
+This is because I am not a big fan of exposing too much from a class.
 If someone thinks this should be changed, I would be more than happy to discuss this topic.

 3. Creating a proxied object without calling the constructor
 ------------------------------------------------------------